-A Microsoft report found that 65% of hiring managers report difficulty finding qualified talent due to a lack of digital skills.
+This shift has led to new and widening skill gaps across industries.
+According to a Microsoft report, 65% of hiring managers report difficulty finding qualified talent due to a lack of digital skills.
+This prevents organizations and their employees from reaching important goals and achieving success.

-In this article, we’ll explore the importance of upskilling and reskilling programs, highlight their differences, share best practices, and examine examples of effective corporate upskilling programs.
+In this article, we will explore the importance of upskilling and reskilling programs, highlight their differences, share best practices, and examine examples of effective corporate upskilling programs.

 What Is Upskilling?